 Work the eyelet in 8 stitches from the outside to the centre creating a small hole.
 Bring the thread through at the top LH corner of the pattern.
 Insert the eyelet over 4 threads.
-Move from one eyelet to the next leaving four threads between each eyelet Pull tight to create the holes.
+Move from one eyelet to the next leaving four threads between each eyelet Pull medium tight to create small holes.
+Work a back stitch border using two strands round the eyelet block.

-Work a back stitch border round the outside of the block in gold metallic thread, or work two back stitch borders round the block in DMC Cotton Pérle No.12.
+Note: Although this is an embroidery stitch, if the thread is not 'pulled' too tight a small hole can be created and the pattern resembles pulled thread work.
 Patterns 77, 78, 81 Blackwork embroidery stitches and Assisi Band Assisi embroidery is a form of counted-thread embroidery based on an ancient Italian needlework tradition in which the background is filled with embroidery stitches and the main motifs are outlined but not stitched.
 The name is derived from the Italian town of Assisi where the modern form of the craft originated.
 Assisi work uses a method known as voiding in which cross stitch fills the background while the motif itself is left blank.
 Holbein stitch, a style of linear blackwork, is used to outline and emphasize the motif and to create surrounding decorative scrollwork.